 WHEN ARE WE “OFFICIAL”?

-In other words, when does the worship hall reservation at CHBC turn “officially” from pencil to pen (i.e., from tentative to permanent) and when can we send out public announcements (i.e., mail your invitations and list things in the church newsletter)?
+In other words, when does the worship hall reservation at CBC turn “officially” from pencil to pen (i.e., from tentative to permanent) and when can we send out public announcements (i.e., mail your invitations and list things in the church newsletter)?
 From the staff’s perspective, you are official only after you have finished your four premarital counseling sessions.
 This means the sooner you get your premarital counseling done, the sooner the pastor can “sign off” on your use of the worship hall and the mailing of your invitations.

 HOW DO WE START?